faithvoid/sakuraPresence/README.md

 # ![](https://cdn.discordapp.com/app-assets/1379734520508579960/1393481542910611476.png) sakuraPresence
-Discord Rich Presence for all network-capable retro consoles.
+Discord Rich Presence for all network-capable retro consoles (8th generation and prior).
 Includes multi-media support!
 ## Features:
-- Support for multiple retro consoles!
+- Support for multiple consoles!
 If you can send a network packet, you can send a presence!
 - Super modular and straightforward, can be adapted to any console or emulator with networking!
 - Integrated XLink / Insignia / RPCN multiplayer statistics for games where that information is available!
 - Homebrew support! (currently only for Xbox + Xbox 360)